Private water supplies & EHO compliance

 Risk assessments, sampling, EHO liaison and treatment recommendations under the Private Water Supplies (England) Regulations 2016.
 Delivered by our in-house borehole team across the South of England.

-We provide the full PWS compliance service end-to-end: risk assessment, sampling and laboratory analysis, EHO liaison, treatment recommendations, remediation where samples fail, and ongoing monitoring contracts.
-The same in-house borehole team that drills your supply handles the compliance and monitoring — no hand-offs, no third parties.
+We provide the full PWS compliance service end-to-end across all three regulatory categories (Reg 8, 9 and 10): risk assessment, sampling and laboratory analysis, EHO liaison, treatment recommendations, remediation where samples fail, and ongoing monitoring contracts.
+Our in-house team has both the drilling background to understand how the supply is built and the compliance expertise to keep it inspected and certified — one team, one point of contact for the whole lifecycle.

-Regulation 8 — commercial / public supplies
+Regulation 8 — large commercial / public supplies

-Regulation 9 & 10 — smaller supplies
+Regulation 9 — smaller commercial / public supplies

 Enforcement risk